 What is early intervention?

 Childhood and early adolescence bring many changes to the jaw as it develops.
 As the jaw and muscles grow together, sometimes problems occur such as an incorrect bite.
 Early intervention means evaluating your child’s mouth, teeth and jaws to determine if treatment at a younger age might help avoid problems later.
-The American Academy of Orthodontics recommends children see an orthodontist by the age of 7.
+The American Association of Orthodontics recommends children see an orthodontist by the age of 7.
 Issues like improper bite, protruding front teeth, or insufficient space in the mouth for teeth to erupt are the types of things Dr. Laprade looks for during an early intervention appointment.
 If problems are identified, a treatment plan will be recommended to improve the chances of your child having a beautiful smile in the future.

 What is the point before permanent teeth are in place?